-While criminal expungements and PFAs may be handled well through pro bono programs, there are other matters that require a full-time legal staff.
-Some of the calls that break my heart the most are situations involving sheriff sales where someone is desperately trying to save their belongings, but there are no legal services available in time.
+While PFA representation for plaintiffs and criminal expungements may be handled well through pro bono programs, there are other matters that require a full-time legal staff.
+Some of the calls that break my heart the most are situations involving sheriff sales where someone is trying to save their few belongings, but there are no legal services available in time.
 Likewise, I hear desperation in the voices of immigrant parents who receive custody papers and do not understand what is happening and cognitively impaired homeless persons who are denied SSI benefits and do not know where to turn.
 These situations exist here in Pittsburgh, and they could be remedied with more funding for full time, legal aid services for the poor.
 Please urge the lawmakers to provide sorely needed funding for additional legal aid for the poor.